Writing 3: Syllabus

 1. Formal Research Essay

 You will write one formal research essay.
-The project will involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
+The project will likely involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
 You may write on any topic you wish, so long as it is a contribution to our course conversation and theme.
 Please discuss your ideas with me before you get too far along.
 I am happy to meet with each of you to discuss ideas and help formulate a research plan.

 Essay requirements: